 Flight and Entry Restrictions for Tanzania

 Although Tanzania has yet to set any flight or entry restrictions for any country, many airlines have independently suspended flights to China because of the coronavirus concerns.
-Air Tanzania has also scrapped its own plans to introduce a route to Guangzhou in China until the outbreak has been contained.

 Travelers planning to visit Tanzania while the COVID-19 outbreak is ongoing are advised to check their government’s Safety and Security Advice for Tanzania for updates as they develop.